top of page

 Advisor

-Jeff Vander Clute is a veteran technology entrepreneur, consciousness coach, and organizational transformation consultant committed to harmonizing human systems with Earth’s ecosystems.
-Jeff has grown companies in the online, medical imaging, social enterprise, and consciousness domains, and he has advised numerous other businesses and charitable organizations.
-Along the way, he has developed unique methods for leadership transformation and inspired decision-making that enable teams to operate with greater wisdom and achieve world-changing results.
-Jeff delights in helping complex living systems – especially organizations that are contributing strongly to social and environmental well-being – to evolve and thrive during these times of disruption and new possibilities.
-He is able to see the gifts that are seeking to be born and facilitate the emergence of people's awakened selves in alignment with the trends of shifting consciousness on the planet.
-He creates and leads retreats, workshops, and other transformational experiences for people who are ready to dive into their radical potential as change agents.
-Jeff is a longtime member of the Evolutionary Leaders Circle, past chair of the Source of Synergy Foundation, and a co-founder of The Consciousness of Money, Enlightening Journeys and Expeditions, and Sourcing The Way -- jeffvanderclute.com.
+Jeff Vander Clute is a veteran technology entrepreneur, coach, and organizational transformation consultant committed to harmonizing human systems with Earth’s ecosystems.
+Jeff has built companies in multiple domains, including online and social enterprise, and he has consulted to a wide range of life-aligned businesses and charitable ventures.
+In addition to his work with organizations, Jeff offers retreats, pilgrimages, and other alchemical experiences for people who are ready to dive fully into their potential as change agents.
+Jeff is a longtime member of the Evolutionary Leaders Circle, past chair of the Source of Synergy Foundation, and a co-founder of Sourcing The Way -- jeffvanderclute.com.

 In Memory and with Gratitude for their Contributions